Best Cheap White Wine

 Chenin Blanc.An ancient grape that's been grown for thousands of years in the Loire Valley of France, chenin blanc now thrives in many New World wine-growing regions.
 It's a very versatile grape that lends itself to styles across the spectrum, from dry to sweet to sparkling.

 Chenin blanc is typically rich and fruity, with some apple and citrus undertones and a distinct oily texture that adds complexity.
 This is a wine that pairs well with salads, fish, and chicken.
 The (slightly) sweeter styles can balance the spiciness of Asian and Latin American cuisines.
 Our best budget example by far comes from the value-driven South African brand Indaba.
-Their chenin blanc ($10) is a dry yet floral wine that features flavors such as apricot, cardamom, and lemon.
+Their chenin blanc is a great choice for those who love rich, full-bodied, buttery whites.
+It delivers a lot of flavor and texture for its modest price.

 Pinot Grigio.The character of pinot grigio depends heavily on where the grapes were grown and the vinification technique.
 The color of the grape varies by region and ranges from deep bluish gray to nearly red to almost white, and the hue of the finished product varies accordingly.
 Regardless, it pairs well with seafood, light pasta dishes, and cheese, and some pinot grigios can serve as stand-alone sippers.

 The Italian winemaking style yields pinot grigio that's mildly floral, lean, and tart.
 Cheap pinot grigio can often be so simple that it tastes watery, so the challenge is to find an inexpensive expression that still retains character.
 A go-to producer for serious bargains that retain varietal character is California's Crane Lake.
-While light and fairly simple, Crane Lake Pinot Grigio ($6) retains an earthy and herbal character that unmistakably smacks of the namesake grape.
+While light and fairly simple, Crane Lake Pinot Grigio ($5) retains an earthy and herbal character that unmistakably smacks of the namesake grape.
 Another great value from California is Bandit Pinot Grigio (non-vintage).
 It comes in a 1-liter Tetra Pak (larger than a typical 750-milliliter bottle) starting at $9, which means more wine for less money.
-This simple wine hits the spot for those looking for a clean, crisp taste with a touch of fruity tartness.
+It’s a clean, minerally wine that hits the spot, both taste- and price-wise.

 Riesling.Riesling is a well-known white wine grape from Germany that now grows in the Alsace region of France, as well as Austria, Australia, New Zealand, South Africa, upstate New York, California, and Washington.
 The growing conditions and timing of the harvest strongly affect the character of the wine, which may be dry, semi-sweet, sweet, or sparkling.